adamkgray/fretboard/README.md

 ## Config

-The app is only intended to run only on MacOS (it uses the `say` command).
+The app is only intended to run on MacOS (it uses the `say` command).

 Voices have been selected for the clearest pronunciation, but you can edit the code to add any other voices you want.